Diagnosed with a disc herniation or sciatica?

 What is IDD Therapy?

 IDD stands for Intervertebral Differential Dynamics (IDD) Therapy, or more simply IDD Therapy for short.
 Developed in the USA in the late 1990s, IDD Therapy is a targeted treatment which relieves pressure on specific spinal discs and gently restores mobility.
-We have an IDD Therapy machine (Accu SPINA) which patients lie on as part of the treatment.
+We have an IDD Therapy machine (Accu SPINA) which patients lie on as part of their treatment.
 It is computer controlled and perfectly comfortable.